A lifelong GAD conquerer, Em talks to her therapist daily to manage her anxiety and live her best life.

 What is Online Therapy and How Does it Work?

 Just like in-person therapy, with an online platform like BetterHelp, you’ll speak with a therapist who specializes in mental health conditions like phobias, panic attacks and disorders.

 To start, you’re going to go through a short screening process and the first question will be if you feel you’re a harm to yourself or others.
 If that’s the case, you probably won’t be accepted to platform, instead you’ll be directed to your local emergency room.

 If you indicate that you are NOT a harm to yourself or others, you’ll enter the website to get matched to a counselor.
-From platform to platform, this process might vary.
-On BetterHelp, they asked me questions like if I wanted a counselor with religious leanings, one that was experienced with the LGBTQ+ community and if I preferred a counselor of the same sex and what my specific mental health concerns were.
+From platform to the platform, this process might vary.
+On BetterHelp, they asked me questions like:

 What Happened After I Was Matched With a Counselor

 After giving that initial information, which took just a couple of minutes to complete, I was matched with a counselor.
-I’ve never used dating apps, but I imagine it was close to the same elation of experiencing your first Tinder match.
-Someone wanted me!
-Then, I was asked to provide my matched counselor with even more information that included questions and criteria like:
+I was asked to provide my matched counselor with even more information that included questions and criteria like:

 All of this was done in my “counseling” room.

 How My Therapist Got to Know Me